Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-The computation of anomalies is carried out by relating them to the Atiyah-Singer index theorem for a Dirac operator in $2n+2$ dimensions \cite{LAG-Ginsparg2}.
-We compactify effectively the space-time to $S^{4}$ by choosing appropiate boundary conditions.
-Let us consider the one parameter family of gauge transformations $g(\theta,x):S^{1}\times S^{2n} \rightarrow G$ subject to the boundary conditions $g(0,x)=g(2\pi,x)=1$.
-Associated with them we can define the family of connections
+The computation of gauge and gravitational anomalies proceed by using the Atiyah-Singer index theorem for a Dirac operator in $2n+2$ dimensions~\cite{LAG-Ginsparg2}.
+Let us choose appropriate boundary conditions to compactify effectively the $2n$-dimensional Euclidean space-time to~$S^{2n}$, and consider a one-parameter family of gauge transformations $g(\theta,x):S^{1}\times S^{2n} \rightarrow G$ with boundary conditions $g(0,x)=g(2\pi,x)=1$.
+We then define the family of connections